DataBiosphere/terra-workspace-manager/DEVELOPMENT.md

   to preserve workspace/cloud context between runs.
 - To run unit and connected tests with a local DB (which can be helpful for examining DB contents after testing), set the `TEST_LOCAL_DB` environment variable to point to a local postgres URI, e.g `export TEST_LOCAL_DB='postgresql://127.0.0.1:5432'`.
 See [above](/#Database Configuration) for setting up a local DB.
-  - Note that parallel tests using a shared database may interfere with each other - [you can temporarily set `runnerThreads`](service/gradle/testing.gradle) in Gradle to 1 to run tests on a single thread.
+  - Note that parallel tests using a shared database may interfere with each other - [you can set the `TEST_SINGLE_THREAD` env var](service/gradle/testing.gradle) to restrict tests to a single thread.